Cats and Birds for Municipalities

 We advocate for the introduction of no-roam bylaws, which place the responsibility for pet cats precisely where it belongs, with cat owners.
 They send the message that cats are valued pets and we need to take better care of them.
-No roam bylaws improve the welfare of pet cats, help to decrease the influx of pets into the homeless cat population, and provide a safer environment for birds.
+No-roam bylaws can serve to improve the welfare of pet cats, help to decrease the influx of pets into the homeless cat population, and provide a safer environment for birds.
 But without public education about why bylaws are a positive step, they often fail to convince cat owners to keep their cats safe and save bird lives.
 Our recommendations include not only bylaws and public education, but also collaborating with local stakeholders to develop a strategy and messaging, mandatory identification and/or licensing, accessible spay/neuter and feral cat-care programs.
 We can help municipalities create a local cat strategy, and provide examples of cat-positive, bird-positive communications strategies to encourage their citizens to participate in a local effort to improve cat and bird welfare.
 (For more information, email us at email@example.com.)

-Many municipalities have already adopted No-Free Roam Bylaws, but haven’t included the necessary elements to make for real change.
-Calgary has an extremely effective model that includes licensing, no free roam, a subsidized spay-neuter program, the promise to return escaped cats, and perhaps most importantly, a public awareness campaign.
+Calgary has an extremely effective model that includes licensing, no roaming at large, a subsidized spay-neuter program, the promise to return escaped cats, and perhaps most importantly, a public awareness campaign.
 Shelters are financed from licensing revenue, and feral cats are cared for by the Meow Foundation, a consortium of not-for-profit organizations.

 Calgary’s model is ideal because it has all of the components to motivate cat lovers to comply with the bylaw and it’s self-financing.
-The public awareness campaign educates people about the dangers faced by outdoor cats, and why it’s important to keep cats from roaming freely.
+The public awareness campaign educates people about the dangers faced by outdoor cats, and why it’s important to keep cats from roaming unsupervised.
 The promise to return serves as motivation to license cats, and licensing revenue supports sheltering, enforcement and the return of escapees.
 These components, not the bylaw itself, are what gives Calgary the highest rates of compliance in the country.
 Read more about the Calgary model here.

 There are also successful models in other communities, including small towns and rural areas.